 - Consumer complaints surged as Bitcoin prices crashed.
 Complaints submitted to the CFPB boil down to technical issues with the exchange platform Coinbase and accusations of fraud.

-- Money being unavailable was the number one complaint.
+- Money being unavailable was the No. 1 complaint.
 Consumers struggled to transfer and trade their cryptocurrencies at a critical time.
-Complaints spiked to a climax during the week where price decline was steepest.
+Complaints spiked to a climax during the week when the price decline was steepest.

 - High transaction volumes led to wire transfer and transaction delays.
 Customer support was difficult to reach for consumers.

 Weekly Coinbase complaints vs. Bitcoin pricing